Clinton family: Paternal family

 Blythe's second marriage happened in December 1940 when, nearly four years after his divorce from Virginia Adele Gash, Blythe married her sister, Minnie Faye Gash.
 This marriage was annulled only four months later, in April 1941, and there were no children.
 Barely days after the annulment, on May 3, 1941, Blythe married again.
 His third wife was Wanetta Ellen Alexander of Kansas City, Missouri.
 Wanetta gave birth to Blythe's daughter on May 11, 1941, exactly eight days after their wedding.
 She had become pregnant with Blythe's child even before he had married Minnie Faye Gash in December 1940.
-The daughter thus born to Wanetta and Blythe is Sharon Lee Blythe Pettijohn, who is still alive in 2016.
+The daughter thus born to Wanetta and Blythe is Sharon Lee Blythe Pettijohn, who died on April 24, 2022, aged 80.
 Blythe and Wanetta were formally divorced three years later, in April 1944.
 They lost touch immediately afterwards; Wanetta, who eventually settled in Tucson, Arizona, had no inkling of Blythe's subsequent history until the presidential campaign of 1992 and the Washington Post story.
 Upon seeing old photographs of Bill Clinton's father flashed on TV, Wanetta "swears on a stack of Bibles ...... that that was the man she was married to" said her son-in-law Bob Pettijohn, Sharon Lee Blythe Pettijohn's husband.

 Blythe's divorce from Wanetta Alexander was granted by court in April 1944.
 Seven months before that, in September 1943, Blythe had already "married" Virginia Dell Cassidy of Bodcaw, Arkansas.
 Blythe and Cassidy remained married until his death in May 1946, which happened in a car crash.
 On August 19, 1946, three months after Blythe's death, Cassidy gave birth to their only child, the future Bill Clinton.
 Cassidy had no knowledge of Blythe's previous marriages until decades later.